 Shortcuts damage plants and cause erosion.
 Please stay on designated tracks and off the vegetation on the foredunes.

 - guidelines on caring for parks for more information about protecting the environment and heritage in parks.

 - Driving on sand for a short minimal impact video.

 Track maintenance is an ongoing management task for QPWS.
-Photo: NPRSR
+Photo: Queensland Government

-The Queensland Parks and Wildlife Service (QPWS), part of the Department of National Parks, Recreation, Sport and Racing (NPRSR), manages the Inskip Peninsula Recreation Area, to conserve its natural and cultural resources.
+The Queensland Parks and Wildlife Service (QPWS), part of the Department of National Parks, Sport and Racing (NPSR), manages the Inskip Peninsula Recreation Area, to conserve its natural and cultural resources.

 Inskip Peninsula was declared a recreation area in 1996.
 This enables the department to manage increasing use of this fragile, sandy environment.
 The Inskip Peninsula Recreation Area extends to the low water mark, except in parts of Pelican Bay.
 Unlike nearby national parks and recreation areas, dogs are allowed in Inskip, provided that they are kept on a leash and under control at all times.
-All other domestic animals (including birds) are prohibited.
 Dogs must never be allowed to block the way, when rangers visit camp sites for permit checks.